MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-eks.md

     :::image type="content" source="../media/tutorial-enable-containers-aws/containers-settings.png" alt-text="Screenshot of the settings for the Containers plan in the Defender for Cloud environment settings." lightbox="../media/tutorial-enable-containers-aws/containers-settings.png":::

     - Defender for Containers requires control plane audit logs to provide [runtime threat protection](../defender-for-containers-introduction.md#run-time-protection-for-kubernetes-nodes-and-clusters).
-To send Kubernetes audit logs to Microsoft Defender, switch the toggle to **On**.
+To send Kubernetes audit logs to Microsoft Defender, set the toggle to **On**.
 To change the retention period for your audit logs, enter the required time frame.

         > [!NOTE]
-        > If you disable this configuration, the **Threat detection (control plane)** feature will be disabled.
+        > If you disable this configuration, the **Threat detection (control plane)** feature is also disabled.
 Learn more about [feature availability](../supported-machines-endpoint-solutions-clouds-containers.md).

     - The [Agentless discovery for Kubernetes](../defender-for-containers-architecture.md#how-does-agentless-discovery-for-kubernetes-in-aws-work) feature provides API-based discovery of your Kubernetes clusters.
-To enable the feature, switch its toggle to **On**.
+To enable the feature, set its toggle to **On**.
     - The [Agentless Container Vulnerability Assessment](../agentless-vulnerability-assessment-aws.md) feature provides vulnerability management for images stored in ECR and for running images on your EKS clusters.
-To enable the feature, switch its toggle to **On**.
+To enable the feature, set its toggle to **On**.

 1. Continue through the remaining pages of the connector wizard.